abayo-luc/generate-node-project/README.md

     └── seeders
 ```

-No more configuration or complicated folder structures, all generate for you.<br>
+Now all the configurations and folder structures are done for you.<br>
 Once the installation is done, you can open your project folder:

 ```sh
 cd new_node
 ```

-Inside the newly created project, you can run some existing such as commands:
+Inside the newly created project, you can run some existing commands:

 ### `npm start` or `yarn start`

 Runs the app in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in you favorite tool: i.e postman.
+And it will be available on [http://localhost:3000](http://localhost:3000).

 ### `npm test` or `yarn test`